yashwanthvanama/Resume-Generator/README.md

 If you encounter issues:

 1. **LaTeX not found**: Follow the installation instructions above
-2. **Compilation errors**: Check your LaTeX syntax in the template file
+2. **Compilation errors**: Check your LaTeX syntax in the file
 3. **Permission errors**: Ensure you have write permissions in the output directory

-## Available Templates

-The project includes three specialized resume templates:

-1. **Software Engineer** (`yashwanth_resume_software_engineer.tex`)
-   - Focuses on full-stack development experience
-   - Includes projects section with technical projects
-   - Emphasizes general software engineering skills

-2. **Salesforce Developer** (`yashwanth_resume_salesforce_developer.tex`)
-   - Specialized for Salesforce development roles
-   - Highlights Apex, LWC, and Salesforce-specific technologies
-   - Includes Salesforce certifications section

-3. **Salesforce Administrator** (`yashwanth_resume_salesforce_administrator.tex`)
-   - Tailored for Salesforce administration positions
-   - Emphasizes configuration, automation, and user management
-   - Focuses on declarative development and system administration

 ## Customization

-To add a new resume template:
+To add a new LaTeX file:

 1. Create a new `.tex` file in the `templates/` directory
-2. Follow the existing template structure and styling
+2. Follow standard LaTeX structure and styling
-3. Run the script with your template name as an argument
+3. Run the script with your file name as an argument